 retained or removed.

-This script will run an MPI-only Code_Saturne job over 4 nodes (128 x 4 = 512 cores) for a maximum of 20 minutes.
+This script will run an MPI-only Code_Saturne job using the default GCC build and UCX over 4 nodes (128 x 4 = 512 cores) for a maximum of 20 minutes.

 The script can then be submitted to the batch system with